leandrokanis/christian-system/preface.md

-sects begat the "Spirit alone" in the mind of George Fox, while the Calvinian five points generated the Arminian five points; and while the Westminster Creed, though unsubscribed by its makers, begot a hundred others —not until within the present generation did any sect or party in Christendom unite and build upon the Bible alone.
+sects begat the "Spirit alone" in the mind of George Fox, while the Calvinian five points generated the Arminian five points; and while the Westminster Creed, though unsubscribed by its makers, begot a hundred others — not until within the present generation did any sect or party in Christendom unite and build upon the Bible alone.